-10 brilliant DARPA inventions
+10 amazing DARPA inventions

-Established in 1958 in response to the launch of the Soviet Sputnik satellite, the mission of the Defense Advanced Research Projects Agency (DARPA) has always been the same: to maintain the technological superiority of the US military.
+First established in 1958 in response to the launch of the Soviet Sputnik satellite, the mission of the Defense Advanced Research Projects Agency (DARPA) has always been the same: to maintain the technological superiority of the US military.

 Why are we devoting magazine pages to a military organisation?
 Because DARPA is one of the most important technology research and development organisations on the planet.